 Dietary changes, such as meals that cut out high-glycemic carbs, fat, and add healthy plant-based foods like leafy greens, legumes, pulses, nuts, seeds, and certain fruits should be complemented with exercise that includes cardiovascular exercise, muscle building, and flexibility movements.

-The main organs to be affected by microvascular damage are the eyes, kidneys, and nerves.
+The main organs to be affected in Microvascular Complications of Diabetes are the eyes, kidneys, and nerves.

-As the small blood vessels get damaged by consistently high blood glucose, they are unable to deliver blood with the required efficiency and this brings diabetes complications.
+As the small blood vessels get damaged by consistently high blood glucose, they are unable to deliver blood with the required efficiency and this brings complications of diabetes.

-To avoid this risk, it is vital that diabetics have their urine checked regularly for protein content (micro-albumin), as this is an indicator of kidney disease.
+To avoid kidney damage risk, it is vital that diabetics have their urine checked regularly for protein content (micro-albumin), as this is a sign of kidney damage.
 Along with urine tests, diabetes should also monitor their blood pressure levels as high BP is a major contributor to kidney disease.

-If identified in its early stages, kidney disease can be completely reversed.
+If identified in its early kidney damage stages, kidney disease can be completely reversed.

 Permanently high blood sugar can damage the tiny blood vessels of the retina, causing a condition known as diabetic retinopathy.
-It also increases the risks of other vision-related problems such as cataracts and glaucoma, and can ultimately lead to blindness.
+It also increases the risks of other vision-related problems such as Eye Cataract and glaucoma, and can ultimately lead to blindness.

 Unchecked high-blood sugar injures walls of the many tiny blood vessels, called capillaries, whose job is to nurture the nerves leading to your limbs.
 Damage to these capillaries can be experienced as tingling, numbness, burning, or pain usually beginning at the tips of toes and/or fingers slowly spreading up the limbs.